 James A. Fenwick

+Still, the purchase was not without its problems.
 The summers were very dry during the first eight years of his ownership of his cranberry farm, and Fenwick soon realized that Cranberry Run did not provide an adequate water supply under such conditions.
-He began seeking additional water rights and offered $1,000 for a 6-inch pipe that would discharge water on a high part of his ground.
-Such a supply was not forthcoming, and it was not until 1879 that Fenwick solved the problem.
+He began seeking additional water rights and offered $1,000 for a 6-inch pipe that would discharge water on a high part of his ground, but Fenwick did not solve the problem until 1879.

 Besides taking over land and water rights formerly associated with Hanover Furnace, Fenwick also employed the remaining residents of Hanover Village.
-These individuals continued to be a main source of labor for the farm into the 1890s.
+These individuals remained a main source of labor for the farm into the 1890s.